MsMendham/Paws/README.md

 # Paws
 Paws week shizoodilay

-we're all a bit stupid so expect rickrolls

-wowie

 <details>
   <summary>more info</summary>
-  u rly dont learn do u

   ![insert rickroll here](./client/static/richard.gif)

 </details>

+## Setting up Server
-MySQL Server will need to be set up set up with legacy password protection with username "root" and password ""
+MySQL Server will need to be set up set up with legacy password protection with username "root" and password "" Run init.js before first run of server

-run npm install to install server dependecies (see server/package.json)
+run `npm install` to install server dependecies (see server/package.json) then `npm start` to serve on localhost:80, may need to edit server/package.json to add `sudo` to nodemon command for POSIX

-Run init.js before first run of server :)